alonisser/learning_to_test/presentation.md

 #####Shameless promotion: you can also read my political blog: [דגל אדום](degeladom@wordpress.com)
 ---

+# Why test (A quick recap)

+* Validate our code is actually doing what we expect.
+* Promotes good (better..) design, clearer api, decoupling, high cohesion.
+* Faster development cycles (Really!) catching bugs early and fast.
+* Documents what the good is supposed to be doing
+* Ability to refactor (even a year later when the code does not look familiar anymore)
+* Ours users are not our QA "volunteers"

+---
+# Unit test

+* Fast, accurate
+* Good for stateless functions, calculators, resolvers, etc
+* Also for logic encapsulating UI elements (Think react/angular/vue elements)

+---
+# Terminology

+* setUp/tearDown
+* Unit under test
+---
+* Red Green Refactor

+---

 # So you think you know what to do with phone numbers

 * So lets build a test driven phone number normalizer, which is invoked by user input and normalize it with removing hyphen/s